-1.7 Aboriginal and Torres Strait Islander people's knowledge and management of water

-Aboriginal and Torres Strait Islander people have lived continuously in Australia for over 50000 years.
-At the time of European settlement, approximately 600 different clan groups or 'nations' lived around the continent, each with its own language, cultural traditions, spiritual beliefs and unique identity.
-Despite the diversity, each group shared in common a rich connection to, and relationship with, its land or place, often referred to as country.
-The strong ties that Aboriginal and Torres Strait Islander people have with the environment can still be country the Aboriginal concept of place, which includes all aspects of the environment including life seen today through their deep respect for the land and broad knowledge of what the land can provide if it is looked after.
+1.7 Aboriginal and Torres Strait Islander peoples' knowledge and management of water country the Aboriginal and Torres Strait Islander peoples' concept of place, which includes all aspects of the environment, including life Despite the diversity, each group shared in common a rich connection to, and relationship with, its land or place, often referred to as country.
+The strong ties that Aboriginal and Torres Strait Islander people have with the environment can still be seen today through their deep respect for the land and broad knowledge of what the land can provide if it is looked after.